By Matthew J.L Ehret

-The years 1945-1957 would be pregnant with seeds of potential as Franklin Roosevelt’s post war vision elaborated in his “Four Freedoms” would nearly become manifest across the world.
+The years 1945-1957 were pregnant with seeds of potential as Franklin Roosevelt’s post war vision elaborated in his “Four Freedoms” would nearly become manifest across the world.
 British colonialism was considered an obsolete relic of the Victorian epoch whose time had finally passed

 It was during this period that the optimistic recognition of humanity’s true mission would begin to penetrate to the forefront of general popular understanding.
 This would be the understanding that human nature was not located within the narrow confines of “limited resources” to be balanced and distributed during a given “state of existence” governed by entropic laws of “diminishing returns” in time and space.
 Instead, human nature’s true purpose was to be located in the future potential that could be created by breaking out of the boundary conditions imposed by finite resources and leaping to new platforms of scientific and technological development.

 With the nuclear age and the frontiers of space quickly opening up to humanity’s sphere of influence, no fixed end point to this progress was assumed by the major part of populations of the world.
 Could it be that a new hope would finally be realized after centuries of oligarchical suppression?